aztecrex/cj-static/README.md

 To do:
 - attach WAF to prevent access from outside our network
 - generate write roles and provide a way for some of them to be assumed by developer role
+- take out the cj-specific bits, turn the core of this into a library, and publish on npjms.org

 ## Future Feature Ideas